zachchong/tp/README.md

 `deleteInterview PERSON_INDEX INTERVIEW_INDEX`

 ### Find Contact
-Find existing contacts by searching name
+Find existing contacts by searching through name, organisation, role or categories.

-`find n/NAME`
+`find KEYWORD [MORE_KEYWORDS]`

 ### List interviews for a Contact
 List all interviews for a contact